 The adult moth form of sod webworms are often small, typically with wingspans ranging from 1/2 to 3/4 inch, although some may be larger.
 They lay dozens of eggs on the blade-like surfaces of lawn grasses one or more times each year.
 This allows multiple generations of some webworm species to exist simultaneously.

 Species such as the bluegrass sod webworm (Parapediasia teterrella) produce two generations per year, while others may only produce a single generation.
 Larval worms emerge from the eggs one to two weeks after they are laid.
 The larvae feed on the foliage of their grassy host for several weeks before maturing into adult moths.

 Impact on Grasses

 Damage caused by sod webworms can seem to occur suddenly, with little warning of infestation beforehand.
 Heavily infested grass often turns brown and decays quickly.
 This damage often accompanies damage from environmental stress or disease.
-While sod webworms attack nearly every type of common lawn grass, they are often a more serious threat to rarer, local grass species.
-Grasses hit by the stresses of drought conditions or heavy foot traffic tend to suffer more severely from an infestation of sod webworms.
+Sod webworms attack nearly every type of common lawn grass, and grasses hit by the stresses of drought conditions or heavy foot traffic tend to suffer more severely from an infestation of these pests.

 Adult moths are the most obvious sign of an infestation of sod webworms, but they usually do not emerge until mid or late summer.
 Since most of the damage caused by these insects occurs during the spring and early summer, it is critical to identify an infestation as soon as possible.

 Most sod webworms dig into the surface of the soil where they rest during the day.
 They come out at night to feed, which makes it even more difficult to find and identify them as the cause for damaged or dead grass.
 Pouring a mixture of water and dishwashing detergent over a potentially infested area will cause the larvae to emerge from their hidden tunnels.